jevgenijs21412/hometask/README.md

 ### Bug 3: Cursor Blinking on Label When Clicked Instead of Focusing on Input Field

 - **Bug ID**: BUG_0003
-- **Description**: When the user clicks on the label (e.g., Username), the text cursor blinks inside the label itself.
+- **Description**: When the user clicks on the label (e.g., Username) or outside input, the text cursor blinks inside the label itself.
 - **Priority**: High

 #### Preconditions: